 We give more than just money.

+We help make sure our grantees have the core communications infrastructure to be able to shift narratives and amplify their own work.
 We also provide technology solutions.
 These include video production kits for grassroots storytelling, and solar generators and water purification systems to strengthen community resilience to disaster.
 We’re also partnering with our grantees to better support wellness, core organizational infrastructure, and more robust disaster resilience planning.
 Learn more about our Grantee Support.